Oliver-RC/collection-of-crafts/README.md

  - The form for voting on the Vote page.
 Need an understanding of backend technology.
  - The form for signing up to email newsletters on the Stay In Touch page.
 Need an understanding of backend technology.
 Once the users details have been received, a periodic email is to be sent back to the users supplied email address.
 Terms and conditions and GDPR rules would need to be outlined.
  - Ongoing periodic update to the imagery and craft content on the site to keep the site refreshed and inspiring.
+ - Further craft ideas added to the four craft pages to increase the amount of content and provide a wider choice for the users.
+ - Future link to retailer sites on the materials needed section in the craft page.
+This will help users know where to buy the materials from.

 ## Technologies Used